The hikes

 The practical part

 - SeasonSpring and fall are the easiest planning seasons.
-Summer turns exposure and water into the main questions, and winter can move the decision toward Bryce, Boulder, or Capitol Reef conditions.
+Summer turns exposure and water into the main questions; winter pushes the decision toward Bryce, Boulder, or Capitol Reef conditions.

 - What to bringWater, sun protection, real shoes, offline maps, and enough food to be slow.
-The place records keep current-condition claims out of the page, so check official sources before leaving town.
+Check official sources for current conditions before leaving town.

-- Fees, permits, and callsLower Calf Creek has a BLM-listed day-use fee.
-Coyote Gulch overnight plans point to NPS permit sources.
-For public-land questions, call the Escalante Interagency Visitor Center at 435-826-5499.
+- Fees, permits, and callsLower Calf Creek has a BLM day-use fee.
+Coyote Gulch overnight plans point to NPS permits.
+Public-land questions: Escalante Interagency Visitor Center, 435-826-5499.

 What locals do that visitors miss